RusJJ/HammerPatch/ReadMe.md

 # HammerPatch

-The program can be downloaded [here](https://github.com/crashfort/HammerPatch/releases).
-Visit [here](https://twitch.streamlabs.com/crashfort/) if you wish to support the development.
+The program can be downloaded [here](https://github.com/rusjj/HammerPatch/releases).
+Visit [here, original crashfort's link,](https://twitch.streamlabs.com/crashfort/) if you wish to support the development.

 ## Installing
 Both `HammerPatch.dll` and `HammerPatchLauncher.exe` should go in the same directory as `hammer.exe`.
 This will be in the `bin` directory of each Source game.
 Examples: